Jaundice: Treatment

 Treatment of jaundice varies depending on the underlying cause.
-If a bile duct blockage is present, surgery is typically required; otherwise, management is medical.
+If a bile duct blockage is present, surgery is typically required; otherwise, management is pharmacological.

-Complications

-Hyperbilirubinemia, more precisely hyperbilirubinemia due to the unconjugated fraction, may cause bilirubin to accumulate in the grey matter of the central nervous system, potentially causing irreversible neurological damage, leading to a condition known as kernicterus.
-Depending on the level of exposure, the effects range from unnoticeable to severe brain damage and even death.
-Newborns are especially vulnerable to hyperbilirubinemia-induced neurological damage, so must be carefully monitored for alterations in their serum bilirubin levels.

-Individuals with parenchymal liver disease who have impaired hemostasis may develop bleeding problems.

 Epidemiology

 Jaundice in adults is rare.
 Under the five year DISCOVERY programme in the UK, annual incidence of jaundice was 0.74 per 1000 individuals over age 45, although this rate may be slightly inflated due to the main goal of the programme collecting and analyzing cancer data in the population.
 Jaundice is commonly associated with severity of disease with an incidence of up to 40% of patients requiring intensive care in ICU experiencing jaundice.
-The causes of jaundice in the intensive care setting is both due to jaundice as the primary reason for ICU stay or as a morbidity to an underlying disease (i.e. sepsis).
+The causes of jaundice in the intensive care setting are both due to jaundice as the primary reason for ICU stay or as a morbidity to an underlying disease (i.e. sepsis).

 In the developed world, the most common causes of jaundice are blockage of the bile duct or medication-induced.
-In the developing world, the most common cause of jaundice is infectious such as viral hepatitis, leptospirosis, schistosomiasis, or malaria.
+In the developing world, the most common cause of jaundice is infectious, such as viral hepatitis, leptospirosis, schistosomiasis, or malaria.